minimapletinytools/potatoforest/README.md

 Definitions include directives for the graph generator.
 Icons and full images for an item can be specified with the optional `ICON` and `IMAGE` image fields respectively.

 ### Tier
 The graph generator attempts to render items in rows where each row is "tier".
-By default, starting items that are not outputs of some recipe and time are tier `0` items and a tier `n` item is made from only tier `m` items where `m < n` where `n` is minimal.
+By default, items that are not outputs of some recipe are tier `0` items and a tier `n` item is made from only tier `m` items where `m < n` where `n` is minimal.
 The `TIER` field can force items to be in a different tier.
 Doing so may force items into different tiers.
 In this case, a tier `n` item is made from only tier `m` items where `m < n` OR `m = n` if there is a tier `m+1` item that depends on it OR it was manually set to tier `n`.

 For example, by default, we have: